 Gaining a comprehensive understanding of the project’s scope and objectives in its early stages is crucial in determining the project’s viability.
 This assessment takes place during the initial step of the project lifecycle.
 In this phase, we carefully evaluate:

 ⊕ The overarching vision of the project, defining what is to be built.

 ⊕ The functionality requirements of the project, ensuring they align with the desired outcome.

 ⊕ Exploring potential solutions and verifying their technical feasibility.

-⊕ understanding of the high-level estimate of the cost
+⊕ Developing a clear understanding of the high-level cost estimate associated with the project.